 Punitive damages are a relatively uncommon type of award.
 Rather than making a victim whole again after an accident, punitive damages punish a defendant for especially egregious acts.
 In Texas, punitive damages may be available if a defendant exhibited behaviors that were grossly negligent, reckless, wanton, willful, malicious or intentional.
 Punitive damages are meant to penalize a defendant and deter him or her from making the same mistake in the future.

-For more information about ordinary vs. gross negligence and how it may apply to your case, consult with a personal injury attorney in Dallas.
+For more information about ordinary vs. gross negligence and how it may apply to your case, consult with a personal injury attorney in San Antonio.